What are client loyalty surveys for insurance agents | Insurance blog | ClientCircle

 What is it?

-The Net Promoter Score (NPS) is an assessment of the amount of loyalty a client (or client base) has toward a company or organization.
+Client loyalty surveys are an assessment of the amount of loyalty a client (or client base) has toward a company or organization.
 With loyalty being the desire to refer, be retained and/or make repeat purchases.

 NPS chart ClientCircle